DeveloperCielo/Checkout-Cielo/source/english.md

 ![Fluxo de integração Checkout Cielo](/images/fluxo-checkout.svg)

 1. Cielo API returns the CheckoutURL, which should be used by the store to redirect the client to safety payment environment of Cielo (Cielo Checkout page)
 2. The store redirects the client to the URL returned by Cielo
 3. The cardholder enters the payment details and completes the purchase
 4. The Cielo Checkout redirects the client to the Return URL chosen by the store, set in [Backoffice Checkout Cielo](https://developercielo.github.io/Checkout-Backoffice/) this solution
 5. The store notifies the customer that the process has been completed and that it will receive more information about the purchase and payment by e-mail.
 6. The Cielo Checkout sends a notification POST to the Notification URL, set in Backoffice
 7. The store process the purchase order using the data from notification POST and, if the transaction is authorized, the order is freed.

 ## Cielo's Checkout URLs

 The store must configure three URLs (notification, feedback and status) in your [Backoffice Checkout Cielo](https://developercielo.github.io/Checkout-Backoffice/), the "Settings" tab.
 See the screenshot below:

-• **Return URL** - website in which the buyer will be redirected to the order of purchase.
+* **Return URL** - website in which the buyer will be redirected to the order of purchase.
 No data is exchanged or sent to that URL.
 This URL takes only the buyer, after finalizing the purchase, a page defined by the store.
 This page should be set at [Backoffice Checkout Cielo](https://developercielo.github.io/Checkout-Backoffice/), tab "Settings"

-• **Notification URL** - At the end of a transaction is sent an HTTP POST with all the data of the sale to the Notification URL previously registered in the Backoffice Checkout Cielo.
+* **Notification URL** - At the end of a transaction is sent an HTTP POST with all the data of the sale to the Notification URL previously registered in the Backoffice Checkout Cielo.
 The notification POST is sent only when the transaction is completed, regardless of whether there was a change of the transaction status.
 The URL must contain a page prepared to receive the parameters defined in the Parameters table formats for integration with notification via POST language / module with which your site has been developed, which will receive the HTTP POST.

-• **Status Change URL** - When an application has changed their status, will be sending a HTTP post to the Status Change URL previously registered in the [Backoffice Checkout Cielo](https://developercielo.github.io/Checkout-Backoffice/).
+* **Status Change URL** - When an application has changed their status, will be sending a HTTP post to the Status Change URL previously registered in the [Backoffice Checkout Cielo](https://developercielo.github.io/Checkout-Backoffice/).
 The POST of status change does not contain the data of the shopping cart, only the identification data.
 The URL should contain a page prepared to receive the parameters defined in the [Parameters table formats for integration](https://developercielo.github.io/Checkout-Cielo/english.html#integration-parameters) with the Status Change POST via language / module with which your site was developed.

-###Return URL
+## Return URL

 The Return URL is used by Cielo to redirect the customer back to the store as soon as payment is complete.
 This store page must be prepared to receive customer order flow and warn you that the process has been completed and that it will receive more information soon.

-###Notification URL
+### Notification URL

 The notification URL is that Cielo will use to send the data of the transaction, the cart and the authorization to finish the integration stream.
 Upon receiving the notification, the store will have all the information about the shopping cart, order and may use this information to feed your system.

-**Parameters for integration with notification POST**
+### Parameters for integration with notification POST**

-Parameter Description Type field Minimum size Maximum size

 |Parameter|Description|Field|Minimum Size|Maximum Size|
 |---------|---------|-------------|--------------|--------------|